nasa-jpl/ION-DTN/site-docs/docs/design-operations-guide.md

   DTN (BP, nominally over LTP) as its "unitdata transport" layer.
 - bss (Bundle Streaming Service), a system for efficient data streaming over a delay-tolerant network.
-The bss package includes (a) a convergence-layer protocol (bssp) that preserves in-order arrival of all data that were never lost en route, yet ensures that all data arrive at the destination eventually, and (b) a library for building delay-tolerant streaming applications, which enables low-latency presentation of streamed data received in real time while offering rewind/playback capability for the entire stream including late-arriving retransmitted data.
+The bss package includes a library for building delay-tolerant streaming applications, which enables low-latency presentation of streamed data received in real time while offering rewind/playback capability for the entire stream including late-arriving retransmitted data.
 - tc (Trusted Collective), a system for propagating critical yet non-confidential information in a trustworthy manner. tc can be thought of as a delay-tolerant functional analog to the servers in